f4z3r/wasmcloud-tutorial/kubernetes/README.md

 ```

 The cluster we create here is a five node cluster for demonstration purposes.
 One node is for the
-Kubernetes itself, and of the remaining four worker nodes we will use two for our application
+Controlplane of Kubernetes itself, and of the remaining four worker nodes we will use two for our
-platform and two for our service provisioning.
-Once the cluster is up and running, let us label the
+application platform and two for our service provisioning.
+Once the cluster is up and running, let
-nodes accordingly:
+us label the nodes accordingly:

 ```bash
 kubectl label node k3d-wasmcloud-demo-agent-0 "node-role.kubernetes.io/worker=true"